arcxp-ce-support/Fusion-Training-User-Stories/README.md

 3. Now let's call the postMessage API with the payload which should have the following attributes:

-    -  `source:` The ANS schema requires the source to be the string `custom_embed`
+    -  `source:` The ANS schema requires the source to be the String `custom_embed`
     -   `action:` String, we'll use 'ready' and 'data' for this training
     -   `data:` Object with config values
     -   `key:`  String.
-To set up the iFrame URLs in Composer Settings we will add a hash for each of the three views: #SEARCH #EDIT and #VIEW.
-For this `key` attribute we're going to write a function that returns the correspondent hash string
+To set up the iFrame URLs in Composer Settings we will add a URL hash for each of the three views: #SEARCH #EDIT and #VIEW.
+For this `key` attribute we're going to write a function that returns the correspondent URL hash String

-    Code:

     ```
     var sendMessage = function sendMessage(action, data) {